Your Credit Score

 To help you work out which type of mortgage is right for you, here’s some things you might want to think about:

-If your mortgage is affected we will write to you to tell you about the change to your interest rate and monthly payment ahead of your monthly payment due date.
+If your mortgage is affected, we'll write to you to tell you about the change to your interest rate and monthly payment ahead of your monthly payment due date.

-We’ll change the interest rate on tracker rate mortgages with effect from 1st of the month following a Bank of England change.
+We’ll change the interest rate on tracker rate mortgages starting from the 1st of the month following a Bank of England change.

 Where your mortgage is made up of sub-accounts, we look at each sub-account separately and change the monthly payment only on sub-accounts affected by the change.
 This may mean that some and not all sub-accounts get a monthly payment recalculation.